 I know the year-end is coming but my books are seriously behind!
 What do I do?

 First, don’t panic!
-The first step to fixing something is realizing that there is a problem.
 Remember that if you are behind, most federal and state tax agencies have provisions for you to file an extension on your taxes.
 In the meantime, take some time to identify which areas of the books need to be addressed first.
 Do you have customer invoices to send before the year-end?
 Take care of those first.
 Any outstanding bills owed?
 Handle those next, and so on.

-Another strategy to get caught up is to enlist the help of a bookkeeping firm to catch up your books before the end of the year.
-Catch-up work is one of the services we offer here at Beyond for both QuickBooks Online and Xero users.
-If you are interested in a consultation, contact us at [email protected] for more info on how we can help!
+Another strategy is to enlist the help of a bookkeeping firm to catch up on your books before the end of the year.
+Find out more about our Catch-up service for both QuickBooks Online and Xero users.